orlabrim/first-website/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+## English Literature

+Studying English Literature at A-Level is no easy task.
+The level of work involved is intense, but it is massively rewarding.
+The course is split in to two sections:

+1. AS - Study of Prose (Wuthering Heights), Drama (A Streetcar Named Desire) and Poetry (Seamus Heaney and Robert Frost).
+2. A2 - Study of Prose, Drama and Poetry.